It's Good for Your Body

 It's an American Tradition.

-The new research shows that choral singing in America is stronger than ever, with more than 54 million Americans singing in choruses.
+The new research shows that group singing in America is stronger than ever, with more than 54 million Americans singing in choruses.

 Destress 3 days a week.

-Singing in a choir is shown to reduce anxiety and depression-related symptoms.
+Singing in a group is shown to reduce anxiety and depression-related symptoms.
 It also helps regulate your heart rate!
 Beep beep!